 Like all Greek Revival residences, "Elm Grove," as it was later known, drew on classical antecedents en vogue in the late 18th and early 19th centuries.
 It was adorned at the front with a front-facing gable atop a projecting portico supported by four massive columns, suggesting the form of a classical temple.

 In 1973, the residence was rescued from demolition after a campaign led by the National Society of Colonial Dames in America and was moved from downtown Charleston to its present location along the Kanawha River at 2809 Kanawha Blvd., East, in Daniel Boone Park.

 The city recently extended a recreational thoroughfare along U.S. 60 from the East End near the state capitol to Elm Grove and Daniel Boone Park.

-The house is open for free tours Monday through Friday from 10 a.m. until 4 p.m. though is closed for lunch at noon.
-The house is open on the weekend only by appointment and is closed major holidays.
-We suggest calling ahead before visiting as weather, staff schedules, and other appointments could alter public hours.
+The house is open for free tours Monday through Friday from 10 a.m. until 4 p.m., though it is closed for lunch at noon.
+The museum is open on the weekend only by appointment and is closed on major holidays.
+We suggest calling ahead before visiting, as weather, staff schedules, and other appointments could alter public hours.

 For more information, visit CraikRattonHouse.org/ or call 304-925-5341.